appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/README.md

 https://mock-api.appsmith.com/users?page=1
 ```

 This is a mock API exposed by Appsmith to help you learn API basics.
-Data in the mock API will have the following structure:
+Data in the mock API have the following structure:

 ```js
 {